Vedette (cabaret): France

 France is considered the cradle of vedettes worldwide.
 Its capital, Paris, has been home to some of the most famous cabarets in the world.
-Among these are the Moulin Rouge and the Folies Bergère de Paris, pioneers of night shows in which the vedettes appeared on the scene half naked and doing Tableau vivant.
+Among these are the Moulin Rouge and the Folies Bergère, pioneers of night shows in which the vedettes appeared on the scene half naked and doing Tableau vivant.
 Other famous venues are the Le Lido and Bataclan, also famous for their vaudeville and revues.
 In more recent times, the Crazy Horse also became a notable cabaret.

 Famous French vedettes included the "Three Graces" of the Belle Époque: Émilienne d'Alençon, Liane de Pougy, and La Bella Otero.
 The famous Mistinguett became one of the most popular French artists of her time while Madame Rasimi is remembered as the founder of the Bataclan.
 Another outstanding figure was Gina Palerme.

 At the beginning of the 20th century, the novelist Colette also performed in revue.
 Another prominent figure of that time was the world-famous Dutch spy Mata Hari.
 The legendary Cléo de Mérode of the Folies Bergère was another of the great stars.

 Joséphine Baker, of American origin, is remembered as one of the most important vedettes.
 Her "Revue Nègre", which included a jazz orchestra, caused a sensation.
 Her exotic dance form, her uninhibited sexuality and her minimal dress (which included a skirt made of bananas) were more attractive to Europeans than to Americans.
 She became the star of Parisian nights and even opened her own club, Chez Josephine.

 Another important figure was Coccinelle, considered the first transgender vedette in history.

 The actress and singer Liliane Montevecchi stood out as vedette in the Folies Bergère in the 1970s, and eventually conquered Broadway.
 Another figure of the time was the Italian Xenia Monty.

 In recent times the vedette shows have emphasized figures like Arielle Dombasle (known as the vedette-like Dolorès Sugar Rose) and Marlène Mourreau.